-Kim Kardashian Flaunts Sideboob & Taut Tummy In An Outrageously Tiny Bikini: ‘I’m Really Shy’
+Kim Kardashian Flaunts Sideboob & Taut Tummy In Tiny Bikini: ‘I’m Really Shy’

 Kim chose to wear her brunette locks down in a mostly straight hairstyle.
 She let the long strands fall on her back.

-In the caption, Kim shared to her online audience that she’s a “shy” person.
+In the caption, Kim shared that she’s a “shy” person.

-In just an hour of going live on the social media platform, the latest share has pulled in more than 1.5 million likes and over 7,800 comments.
+Her latest share has pulled in more than 1.5 million likes and over 7,800 comments in just one hour.
 The comments section was filled with numerous messages and compliments from avid admirers and several internet personalities.
 Several followers struggled with the right words to express their thoughts and chimed in with a trail of emoji instead.

-“Obsessed with you!” a fan wrote.
+“Obsessed with you!” one fan wrote.

 “It amazes me how you maintain that body!
-You are on fire!” commented another follower.
+You are on fire!” gushed another follower.